chromaui/chromatic-docs/resource-loading.md

 #### Solution B: Check fonts have loaded in a decorator

-This solution uses the browsers font load API and the [`isChromatic()`](ischromatic) helper function to verify that fonts load when in the Chromatic environment.
+This alternate solution uses the browsers font load API and the [`isChromatic()`](ischromatic) helper function to verify that fonts load when in the Chromatic environment.

 ```js
 // preview.js